qaalabs/fabric/docs/05-dataflows-gen2/index.md

 This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.
 This lab takes **approximately 30 minutes** to complete.

-!!! info "For this lab you need to navigate to QA Platform and login using the credentials provided"

-!!! warning "It is important that you use an incognito/private mode browser tab and not your work or personal Microsoft login"

 ## Overview

 ### Step 1: Signing in to Microsoft Fabric